 Upon successful completion of the program students will receive a Master of Science degree in Physical Therapy from the University of Alberta and graduates will be eligible to write the Canadian Alliance of Physiotherapy Regulators entry-level proficiency exam.

-The MScPT program at the University of Alberta has completed the accreditation review process administered by Physiotherapy Education Accreditation Canada (PEAC).
+The Master of Science in Physical Therapy program at the University of Alberta has completed the accreditation review process administered by Physiotherapy Education Accreditation Canada (PEAC).
 PEAC is an incorporated body under the Canada Not-for-profit Corporations Act and operates as the accrediting agency for physiotherapy education programs in Canada.
-The status of Accreditation: fully compliant was granted to the program on September 23, 2012 for the period until October 31, 2018.
+The status of Accreditation - Fully Compliant was granted to the program on October 15, 2018, for the period to October 31, 2024.
+A description of Accreditation - Fully Compliant follows.

 - A program is in compliance with 100% of the accreditation criteria within the Accreditation Standards.